 The fields of school counseling and school psychology share many similarities.
 As school-based mental health professionals, both counselors and psychologists work in schools to improve the lives of the students they serve.
-Both groups provide counseling to students, may implement programs in their school and participate in crisis intervention.
+Both groups provide counseling services to students, may implement programs in their school and participate in crisis intervention.
 Despite their similarities, school counseling and school psychology are distinctly different, with different degree paths, training, licensure requirements and eventual services provided.
 Understanding the differences between the two careers can help better direct your decisions as you evaluate education programs and plan for the future.

 School psychologists spend their time performing academic and psychological assessments, identifying special education needs and developing support strategies.
 As part of the school staff and a mental health professional, a school psychologist oftentime consults with teachers and parents about students’ academic and behavioral issues, identify specific challenges, plan interventions and monitor their effectiveness.
 On a larger level, school psychologists also work with administrators to develop and implement policies that promote student motivation and engagement, support diverse learners, create a safe school environment and more for the improvement of the whole school system.1

 In California, licensing for educational psychologists is handled by the Department of Consumer Affairs of Behavioral Sciences, which is the same department that regulates licensure for marriage and family therapists, clinical counselors and clinical social workers.
 It should be no surprise then that school psychologists approach their work from a similar standpoint as these professions.

 To become a school psychologist in California, you will need a minimum of a Master’s degree in Psychology, Educational Psychology or School Psychology, with at least 60 semester hours of postgraduate work in Pupil Personnel Services.
 The National Association of School Psychologists (NASP) requires a minimum of three years of full-time graduate study.